-Further actions taken in response to the Covid-19 pandemic included bringing in additional health care staff via agency contracts to meet the increased work load of monitoring youth for symptoms of coronavirus, COVID-19 prevention education for youth and staff as well as cleaning, sanitizing, and supply ordering and distribution.
-Health Services staff also functioned as a source of information and reassurance for youth and staff, and reporting on activities to central office health services management.
+Over the past 20 months, actions taken in response to the Covid-19 pandemic included continuing to employ additional health care staff via agency contracts to meet the increased work load of monitoring for/treating youth with symptoms of coronavirus, COVID-19 prevention education for youth and staff, vaccinations of juveniles on a voluntary basis, as well as cleaning, sanitizing, and supply ordering and distribution.
+Health Services staff continue to function as a source of information and reassurance for youth and staff, and report on activities to central office health services management and to North Carolina Public Health.